-Feedback form Course Code Student's Full Name and Registration Number Assessment Criteria for Assignment Excellent 90%+ Very good 89-85% Good 84-80% Above average 79-75% Average 74-70% Failure 69%- Comments Structure, grammar- punctuation-spelling (GPS), word limit (5%) The essay is excellently organised and follows a clear structure.
+Feedback form Course Code Student's Full Name and Registration Number Assessment Criteria for Excellent Very good Good Above average Average Failure Comments Assignment 90%+ 80-89% 70-79% 65-69% 60-64% 59%-0 Comments Structure, grammar- punctuation-spelling (GPS), word limit (5%) The essay is excellently organised and follows a clear structure.
 There is a smooth transition between paragraphs.
 Points in discussion have a logical flow and are clearly and succinctly expressed.
 Minor GPS mistakes may be present.
 The essay is well structured and organised.
 There is a smooth transition between paragraphs but not in all paragraphs.
 Most points are clearly expressed.
 Minor GPS mistakes are observed.
 The essay's organisation and structure are not moderately clear.
 There is a moderately smooth transition between paragraphs but not in all paragraphs.
 Some points are not clearly expressed.
 Some GPS mistakes.
 There is some organisati on of the material, but the essay lacked a clear structure.
 The transition of paragraph s is not smooth as expected and many points are unclear.
 Important GPS mistakes.
 There is a limited structure and a problematic organisatio n of material.
 The transition of paragraphs is abrupt.
 There are several confusing points which are also unclearly expressed.
 Numerous GPS mistakes.
 Hardly ever possible to discern the essay's structure and organisati on.
 Numerous GPS mistakes.
 2. Referencing Style (OSCOLA, Harvard, Vancouver) (10%) Excellent use of selected referencing style in text and in reference list with only trivial oversights.
 Minor mistakes in text or in reference list.
 A number of mistakes in text and\or in reference list.
 Major mistakes in text and/or in reference list.
 Limited attempt in using the selected referencing style.
 Absence of selected referencin g style basic rules.
 3. Relevant Sources (10%) Excellent number of scientific sources and accurately relevant to the discussed topic.
-Very good number of scientific sources and relevant to the discussed topic.
-Very good use of Appropriate number of scientific sources and moderately relevant to the discussed topic.
-Good More scientific sources were needed and the existing are moderatel Limited number of scientific sources and not entirely relevant to the discussed Inappropri ate number of sources.
-Irrelevant sources to the discussed topic
+Excellent use of Very good number of scientific sources and relevant to the discussed topic.
+Very good use of sources in text.
+Appropriate number of scientific sources and moderately relevant to the discussed topic.
+Good use of sources in text.
+More scientific sources were needed and the existing are moderatel y relevant to the discussed Limited number of scientific sources and not entirely relevant to the discussed topic or non- scientific Inappropri ate number of sources.
+Irrelevant sources to the discussed topic and/or non- scientific.